FX Networks: FX on Hulu

-The FX content hub on Hulu (branded as FX on Hulu until December 2021) is an American content hub on the streaming platform Hulu that offers programming from FX Networks, a subsidiary of the Disney General Entertainment Content segment of the Walt Disney Company.
-Launched on March 2, 2020, the hub's programming is offered at no extra cost to Hulu subscribers.
-FX on Hulu features original programming produced by FX specifically for Hulu, in addition to past and current original shows seen on the linear FX and FXX cable networks.
-Hulu is owned by Disney, the parent company of FX.
+The FX content hub (previously branded as FX on Hulu) is a brand used as part of the streaming platform Hulu in the United States and the content hub on the same name on the streaming platform Disney+ internationally.
+It includes programming from FX Networks, a subsidiary of the Disney General Entertainment Content segment of the Walt Disney Company.
+Launched on March 2, 2020, the hub's programming was offered at no extra cost to subscribers.
+It features original programming produced by FX specifically for Hulu, in addition to original series broadcast on the linear FX and FXX cable networks.

 In November 2019, four shows were moved from Hulu: Devs, Mrs. America, A Teacher, and The Old Man.
 As part of the "first phase" (March 2–7, 2020), FX on Hulu rolled out with 40 current and library shows, with four original shows premiering on FX before being made available on Hulu the next day.
 Phase two began on April 15 with Mrs. America premiering along with two other original shows and a documentary series.
 The initial "FX on Hulu"-branded shows premiered on the FX cable network before being made available on Hulu the next day.

 In December 2021, Disney began to phase out the "FX on Hulu" brand, resulting in the Hulu hub for FX and FXX programming being rebranded as simply "FX".
 Concurrently, Disney began to use the FX label to promote its programs in international markets on Disney+.
 Outside the United States, FX programming was labelled as under the "Star Originals" brand on the Star content hub until its rebranding to the Hulu content hub in October 2025.
+In June 2026, Variety reported that as part of a change in FX's programming release strategy implemented at the beginning of 2026, all FX-branded series released since January 2026 would receive a simultaneous release on the linear FX or FXX cable networks, Hulu, and FX On Demand.

 Programming

-The Weekly / The New York Times Presents, which has been sometimes described as an "FX on Hulu" show, was jointly commissioned by FX and Hulu prior to the launch of the FX on Hulu hub, and is introduced with both services' logos, unlike FX on Hulu series which are introduced with only the FX logo.
+The list includes series produced by FX and released on Hulu through the "FX on Hulu" brand in the United States.
+Notably, The Weekly / The New York Times Presents, which has been sometimes described as an "FX on Hulu" show, was jointly commissioned by FX and Hulu prior to the launch of the FX on Hulu content hub.